Billy Kane is back as the head of Finance Ireland after learning from painful experiences in the downturn

 The downturn also punctured Kane’s personal wealth.
 He punted on a smoked salmon packaging company, a recycler of mobile phones and made an ill-timed investment in Simply Mortgages, a now defunct mortgage broker.
 “Yeah, I was a very enthusiastic investor,” he said, ruefully.
 How did they go?
 “They didn’t.”

-An avid sailor, he sold his boat three years ago and “was happy to do so”.
+An avid sailor, (with the nitty gritty of where to find the best copper nails for their boat, to understanding the tides, a sailor is not made, but born from his love for water), he sold his boat three years ago and “was happy to do so”.
 He backed a number of residential developments with his brother Walter, which “hurt us” when values fell.

 The focus now is on spotting gaps in the market and identifying management teams capable of getting the business.
 Exiting and shrinking banks did not just leave behind loan books.
 “There are a lot of really good lenders out there,” he said.
 This is where Finance Ireland plans to challenge the pillar banks, both of whom have lost vast swathes of senior lenders.
 It can foster relationships with garage owners, with equipment suppliers, with small business owners and with the farming community.
 Residential mortgages are also in the plan, but some way off.